 Overheating can be a serious problem for dogs.
 Heatstroke can be fatal within minutes – and once the symptoms are visible (excessive panting, dribbling, collapsing) it’s often too late.

-Heatstroke is common because dogs aren't great at regulating their temperature once they start to overheat.
-Many dogs also lack "common sense" when it comes to staying safe in the sun, so it's up to owners to help them out.
-A cooling bed is one way - but there are many other things you can do.
+Heatstroke is common because dogs aren’t great at regulating their temperature once they start to overheat.
+Many dogs also lack “common sense” when it comes to staying safe in the sun, so it’s up to owners to help them out.
+A cooling bed for dogs is one way to provide relief – but there are many other things you can do.

 If your dog finds his bed too hot during the summer, a cooling bed could be a great alternative.
 Cooling pads and mats also lower your pet’s body temperature when he starts to overheat.

-My top recommendation for a cooling mat is the excellent Arf Pets Self-Cooling.
-It provides several hours of cooling without needing to be refrigerated, and the gel recharges automatically once your pet gets up.
+My top recommendation for a cooling mat is the excellent Arf Pets.
+It stays chilled for several hours without needing to be refrigerated, and the gel recharges automatically once your pet gets up.
 If you want a water dog bed, the K&H Pet Products Cool Bed III is a high-quality alternative.

 Do you have any questions about choosing the best cooling dog bed?
-Please let me know in the comments - I'm always happy to help.
+Or have you tried one of the cooling mats above and want to give feedback?
+Please let me know in the comments – I’m always happy to help.
+You may also want to read our tips for keeping dogs cool in the summer.